 We will also discuss some of the most effective conversion marketing strategies for 2020, as well as the tools that can optimize your website for user experience.

 What Is A Conversion Rate In Marketing?

-A conversion rate in digital marketing is the percentage of users who have completed a desired action on your website, social media page, email campaign or other digital platform.
+A conversion rate in digital marketing is the percentage of users who have completed the desired action on your website, social media page, email campaign or other digital platforms.

 This action, i.e. actions, can be:

 - Service or newsletter subscription

 - Resource download

 - eForm submission